 In either case, season with salt and white pepper.
 Taste and adjust.

 This soup can sit on the burner set on low for a little while before serving.
-If there are leftovers or you must wait a while before serving, do not bring up to a high heat- this can turn the colour of the soup from green to grey.
-Use a low heat setting.
+If there are leftovers, or you must wait a while before serving, do not bring up to a high heat to re-heat.
+This can turn the soup grey in colour (it will still taste fine though) Always use a low setting.